archit120/Cal-CS285-2019HW/reports/hw2/README.md

 ---

-_Disclaimer: I am not an official student and these assignments have no been evaluated.
-I did them ony my own for learning purposes_
+_Disclaimer: These assignments are my own work and have not been evaluated_

 ---